codebytes/sre-devops-platform-eng/slides/Slides.md

 - Lightweight, standalone executable software packages.
 - Ensure consistency across environments and scalability.
 - Tools like Docker for containerization and Kubernetes for orchestration.

 ---

+### Monitoring & Logging

+- Continuous observation of applications and infrastructure.
+- Rapidly detect, address, and prevent issues.
+- Provide insights into system health, usage, and potential bottlenecks.

+---
 ![bg left fit](./img/platform.png)